JayeshPillai/manhole-website/about.md

   <img src="{{ site.url }}{{ site.baseurl }}/assets/img/mvrimages/manhole_title_animated.gif" alt="">
 </figure>

-> <large> “Touching the experience of those who have, for generations, remained untouched.” </large>
+> <large> “We hope to create an experiential narrative that would communicate the difficulties and inhumanity being faced by manual scavengers in India, hoping to ignite conversations and spread awareness about this topic” </large>

 A manual scavenger’s experience inside a sewage manhole surpasses our understanding and imaginations.
 Our Humanity would tell us that it would be inhuman and unjust for any human to live through such a reality.
 Yet it is this very humanity that demands an urgency to make the experience of a manual scavenger an inclusive and integrated part of mainstream consciousness.
 Through a VR film, Manhole attempts to bridge this social gap by touching the experience of those who have, for generations, remained untouched.